 Since that’s what this blog is all about, I’m proud to recommend the products below.
-(Click here to see the books I recommend.)
+(See also the books I recommend.)

 My policy: I never recommend a product unless I have personally used it or have thoroughly reviewed it.
 The books and tools below are all created by mentors and teachers I really trust.
 I’ve used them, loved them, and they helped me build my business.

 With everything it takes to be a successful writer online today, you need really useful, affordable tools that make you look professional.
 I’m frequently asked how I manage my busy freelance-writing career — so now you know what’s behind the curtain.